 1961 Schwinn Corvette 5-speed

-Just picked up this rough 5 speed Corvette.
+Just picked up (like in 2009) this rough 5 speed Corvette.
 It's missing the front rack, light, teardrop reflector, chaingaurd, starburst badge, script grips, cranks and pedals.
 Fork is bent, frame was repainted years back, stem and derailleur (and most other parts) have nasty rust.
 Seat is there, and it's rough.
 But the 5 speed stuff is there, the brakes are still intact, the rear wheel is still true and the stainless fenders should roll out nicely.
 Going to soak this one in Liquid Wrench for a bit.

 If it wasn't such an unusual model I wouldn't have bothered, I'm a sucker for the odd-ball Schwinns.

-Good thing that the Kent swap meet is coming up, this project is going to require a bunch of parts.
+Good thing that the 2010 Kent swap meet is coming up, this project is going to require a bunch of parts.
 In the interest of simplicity, likely going to bring this one back in black.
 Dang, going to need some decals too.

 ---------------------------------------------------------------------------